luckyluke007/50th-site/_posts/2014-12-10-birth-story.markdown

 By the time construction began at Santa Cruz, the Free Speech Movement's Mario Savio had famously called upon the 800 protesters occupying UC Berkeley's Sproul Hall to throw their bodies onto the gears and wheels of the university "machine" and grind it to a halt.

-That idea of starting an intimate university free of the heavy bonds of bureaucracy and entrenched thought, along with the beauty of the campus, attracted an impressive list of early faculty who had trained at universities like Harvard, Princeton, Yale, Stanford, and Cambridge.
+<div class="caption"> {% img full-size /css/assets/images/posts/birth-story/holmes.jpg "Mary Holmes, professor of art history, teaching in the East Field House, ca. 1966" "Mary Holmes, professor of art history, teaching in the East Field House, ca. 1966" %} Mary Holmes, professor of art history, teaching in the East Field House, ca. 1966</div>That idea of starting an intimate university free of the heavy bonds of bureaucracy and entrenched thought, along with the beauty of the campus, attracted an impressive list of early faculty who had trained at universities like Harvard, Princeton, Yale, Stanford, and Cambridge.

 "I was teaching at the University of Connecticut," said John Dizikes, a Harvard-educated professor of history who arrived at UC Santa Cruz for its inaugural year.
 "Several friends said, "For God's sake, don't go there, you'll end up doing the plumbing."
 Of course they were right, but what they didn't realize was that it was incredibly exciting to start a place where we were relatively free to do new things."

-Among Chancellor McHenry's most important hires were two men who would help set the tone for UC's grand and, what some called "eccentric," venture.
+<div class="caption"> {% img full-size /css/assets/images/posts/birth-story/smith-page.jpg "Historian Page Smith, Cowell College's first provost, with students in 1966" "Historian Page Smith, Cowell College's first provost, with students in 1966" %} Historian Page Smith, Cowell College's first provost, with students in 1966</div>Among Chancellor McHenry's most important hires were two men who would help set the tone for UC's grand and, what some called "eccentric," venture.
 Byron Stookey Jr., a quiet and gangly Harvard graduate, was named director of academic planning, and a respected, horseback-riding historian named Page Smith was appointed as Cowell College's first provost.

 Together, Stookey and Smith pressed to build a daring intellectual community where learning would become fun and exciting again, where boundaries would be pushed, and what they called "orderly disorder" would rule.